Dpdl-io/Dpdl-sample-Apps/DpdlSimpleCryptApp.md

 **`func encrypt(string data) return res`**
 **`func decrypt(string data) return res`**

 The application main entry point 'start.h' loads the Dpdl code 'dpdlSimpleCryptApp.h' as an object an performs encryption/decryption of a test data string.

+The 'TinyCrypt' C library used to implement the embedded C encryption/decryption routines is compiled in memory at runtime by the Dpdl runtime (very fast compile time).
+This makes the application completely cross platform without the need to compile native components.